Science Kits

 Who-Dunnit?

-Forensic science I. Forensics is hugely popular and so is this kit!
-Students learn four different forensic techniques: finger printing, handwriting analysis, fibre identification and white powder tests.
-Once these techniques are mastered, they can solve a crime using suspects’ police information and evidence collected from the crime scene for one of four crimes.
+This is a popular resource that teaches four key forensic techniques: fingerprinting, handwriting analysis, fibre identification, and white powder tests.
+Once students master these skills, they solve a crime using suspects’ police information and evidence collected from the scene of one of four crimes.

 Who’s been There?